Is guacamole okay for diabetics at Chipotle?

 The “Guac it, Maybe” Factor:

-Carb Creep: Avocados themselves are pretty low in carbs, but when it comes to Chipotle’s guacamole, they sneak in some extra ingredients like onions, cilantro, and lime juice.
-And guess what?
-That jacks up the carb count.
-So, a 4-ounce serving of that green goodness can pack around 8 grams of carbs.
+Carb Creep: Avocados are naturally low in carbs, but mixing in extras like onions, cilantro, and lime juice can increase the count.
+A 4-ounce serving of that tasty dip can sneak in around 8 grams of carbs.
+Not a dealbreaker, but something to keep in mind if you’re watching your intake.

 Diabetic?Can Enjoy Chipotle’s Guac?